FY2025 wait times by category, service center, and field office, plus the quarterly trend data that national averages bury.

 The FY2025 quarterly trend story

-Humanitarian approvals went from 72,311 in Q1 to 70,592 in Q2 to 15,642 in Q3.
-Family approvals went from 84,044 to 86,312 to 122,813.
-USCIS moved resources off humanitarian files (which were being held anyway) and onto family files.
+Humanitarian approvals fell to 19,303 in the fourth quarter, far below the pace earlier in the year, while family approvals climbed to 149,075, the strongest quarter of FY2025.
+USCIS moved resources off humanitarian files, which were being held anyway, and onto family files.
 That's good news if you filed a marriage-based or other family-based I-485 in early 2025.
 It's catastrophic if you filed a refugee or asylee adjustment.

 The takeaway for any current applicant: the national 80th-percentile number hides a lot.
 Your real wait depends on your category, and your category's wait depends on what USCIS is doing with the other three categories that same quarter.

-2025–2026 policy changes reshaping I-485 processing
+2025 to 2026 policy changes reshaping I-485 processing

 Five policy changes in the past year have altered how long your I-485 takes and what happens to you during the wait.